kitzberger/songs/Some_People.md

 ### Vers 4

-	estefania is a girl that is fluent in klingon peter never saw the sense in learning even french still they get along, though hardly anybody knows that well maybe for one reason, she's held captive on his ranch
+	and estefania is a girl that is fluent in klingon peter never saw the sense in learning even french still they get along, though hardly anybody knows that well maybe for one reason, she's held captive on his ranch